weigcdsb/COM_POISSON/README.md

 <img src="https://github.com/weigcdsb/COM_POISSON/blob/main/theta1_3.png" width="400"/><img src="https://github.com/weigcdsb/COM_POISSON/blob/main/theta2_3.png" width="400"/><img src="https://github.com/weigcdsb/COM_POISSON/blob/main/lambda_3.png" width="400"/><img src="https://github.com/weigcdsb/COM_POISSON/blob/main/nu_3.png" width="400"/>

-Well, all looks good, although lambda for example 3 is not super ideal.
-This may be caused by the Hessian is not robust to outliers (since we need sum the log(y!), and y! will blow up very quickly).
-To resolve that, I replace Hessian (observed information) with expected (Fisher) information, which is motivated by 'Fisher scoring' in IRLS.
-It seems using fisher information resolves the problem a lot:
+Well, all looks good.
+However, the Hessian is not stable and tend to be influenced by outliers (the term log(y!) up quickly).
+Here, I first tried to use 'Fisher scoring', i.e. replace Hessian (observed information) with expected (Fisher) information, which is motivated by 'Fisher scoring' in IRLS.
+It seems that Fisher scoring doesn't change the results a lot.

 <img src="https://github.com/weigcdsb/COM_POISSON/blob/main/theta1_fisher.png" width="400"/><img src="https://github.com/weigcdsb/COM_POISSON/blob/main/theta2_fisher.png" width="400"/>

-Here's one problem.
+But the Fisher scoring matrix is still not stable...
+The same problem happens for initial value estimation.
 Basically, I initialized the value by Newton-Raphson.
-However, it's quite unstable (not robust to outlier), even when I replace Hessian with Fisher information (equivalent to IRLS)...
-Since Newton-Raphson/ IRLS uses data again and again (iteratively), even a single outlier will damage the algorithm a lot.
+It's quite unstable (not robust to outlier), even when I replace Hessian with Fisher information (equivalent to IRLS)...
 So, for the initial value estimation, I simply delete outliers (outside [Q1 - 1.5IQR, Q3 + 1.5IQR]).
-The fisher scoring  in the filtering (smoothing) will not be influenced a lot by outliers, since the data at each step is only used once directly.

-For interpretation, maybe we can consider to reparametrize to mu and nu, where E(Y) = mu*(Delta t)? (https://journals.sagepub.com/doi/abs/10.1177/1471082X17697749) Well, that doesn't add too much...
+Can we do the same thing in the following steps?
+Or do you happen to know some other methods?

 ## Thoughts & Ideas

 I found this review paper is very useful: https://onlinelibrary.wiley.com/doi/10.1002/wics.1533

+For interpretation, maybe we can consider to reparametrize to mu and nu, where E(Y) = mu*(Delta t)? (https://journals.sagepub.com/doi/abs/10.1177/1471082X17697749) Well, I think that doesn't add too much...

-One thing I'm thinking: Will it benefit a lot to extend COM-Poisson into zero-inflated COM-Poisson?
+Another thing I'm thinking: Will it benefit a lot to extend COM-Poisson into zero-inflated COM-Poisson?
 Since as far as I know, the spikes are usually pretty sparse.
 Conceptually, I'm thinking 2 ways: 1) track P(Y_k = 0) directly; 2) use another linear model logit(E(Y_k = 0)) = Z*\alpha (wow, now we have a tri-linear model).
 Maybe way-2) is more informative, for example, we can include pre-synaptic spiking information into Z, and see the influence of presynaptic spikes onto the sparsity of post-spikes?

+Finally, is it valuable to specify some form of g(y) in the generalized count distribution?